comp-physics/comp-physics.github.io/_site/README.md

 ## Fork and build

-* Fork [this repository](https://github.com/sbryngelson/sbryngelson.github.io) by clicking the `fork` button in the top-right corner of its Github page.
+* Fork by clicking the `fork` button in the top-right corner of its Github page.
 * Install [Jekyll](https://jekyllrb.com/docs/installation/)  (version less than 4.0 required) on your local computer
     * On MacOS, you will need to upgrade your Ruby version from the depricated v2.3 that is shipped.
 Follow the above Jekyll instructions closely.
 * Run `$ bundle exec jekyll serve` in the repository root directory